 Researchers test various ways of helping artificial intelligence screen, diagnose, and treat psychological disease.

 WWBP researchers analyzed social media using an AI algorithm to identify indicators for predicting depression.
-It turns out depressed people are expressing themselves on social media so that people dealing with other chronic conditions do not mention soleness or use words like “feelings,” “I” or “me.”
+It turns out depressed people are expressing themselves on social media so that people dealing with other chronic conditions do not mention soleness or use words like “feelings,” “I,” or “me.”
 The results of the team were published in the National Academy of Sciences journal “Proceedings,” but after analyzing half a million Facebook posts.
 Researchers found that language markers could predict depression up to three months before a formal diagnosis.
 Other researchers use technology to explore how facial expressions, words, and language may indicate a risk of suicide.

 Several companies, besides researchers, use artificial intelligence to help tackle mental health.
 Quartet Platform indicates potential mental conditions and can refer patients to a cognitive behavioral therapy provider or computerized program.
 Ginger’s contribution is a chat application employers use to advise staff directly.
-Its algorithms analyze used words, then rely on training from more than 2 billion behavioral data, 45 million chat messages and 2 million clinical evaluations.
+Its algorithms analyze used words, then rely on training from more than 2 billion behavioral data, 45 million chat messages, and 2 million clinical evaluations.
 The CompanionMX system has an app that allows patients to receive depression, bipolar disorders, and other therapies to create audio logs to discuss their sensations.
 AI system analyzes the recording and seeks proactive mental health monitoring behavioral changes.
-Bark, a parental control phone tracker, monitors major messages and social media platforms on a child’s phone to find signs of cyberbullying, depression, suicidal thinking, and sex.
+Bark, a parental control phone tracker, monitors primary messages and social media platforms on a child’s phone to find signs of cyberbullying, depression, suicidal thinking, and sex.

 1. Early detection

 To be treated quickly and effectively, early detection of mental health problems is essential.
 AI can already detect markers indicating an early stage of high cancer.
 Traditional mental health practice relies heavily on individuals and mental health professionals to observe and report indicative changes.
-As shown in two recent case studies, AI can notice relevant symptoms and act as mechanism for early detection.
+As shown in two recent case studies, AI can notice relevant symptoms and act as a mechanism for early detection.

 2. Supporting mental health practitioners

 Like many industries, AI can help professionals in mental health do their job.
-Algorithms can analyze data much faster than human data, suggest possible treatments, track patient progress and alert people.
+Algorithms can analyze data much faster than human data suggest possible treatments, track patient progress, and alert people.
 AI would often work together with a human clinician.

 3. Easy accessibility

 About 45% of the world’s population lived in 2014 in a country with fewer than one psychiatrist per 100,000 people.
 Clearly, access to care is a luxury that many people around the world can not or can not afford.
-AI also plays a major role in personalized treatments and improves access to mental health treatments.
+AI also plays a significant role in personalized treatments and improves access to mental health treatments.
 Ginger.io, for example, covers both.
 An online platform that uses AI and machine learning in conjunction with an established clinical network, Ginger.io adapts its ideas to user needs and provides access to various treatments.

 4. Reduced stigma